Is your manual transmission getting harder to shift?

 Prior to putting the clutch back together, the flywheel should be re-surfaced and a new pilot bearing installed in the flywheel, which is always recommended.
 Other tips include using a drop of Loctite on the threads of the bolts prior to bolting the flywheel to the engine.

-Also, clean the flywheel and pressure plate with acetone to ensure an oil-free surface (this is one area where you don’t want any lubrication at all).
+Also, clean the flywheel and pressure plate with acetone to ensure an oil-free surface of Manual Gearbox (this is one area where you don’t want any lubrication at all).

 Make sure to use the correct alignment tool when placing the disc up to the flywheel.
 Once again, before bolting and torqueing the pressure plate to the flywheel, apply a drop of Loctite on the threads of the bolts.

-And to avoid any damage in The gearbox, it has to be checked for outside leek, oil level and duality every regular car service .
+And to avoid any damage in The Manual Gearbox, it has to be checked for outside leek, oil level and duality every regular car service .